I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/avc/ni-avc-ioctl_avc_bus_reset.md

 Otherwise, Status to the appropriate error condition as a NTSTATUS code.

-For more information, see [XREF-LINK:NTSTATUS Values].
+For more information, see [NTSTATUS Values](https://docs.microsoft.com/en-us/windows-hardware/drivers/kernel/ntstatus-values).

 ## Remarks
 Must be called at IRQL = PASSIVE_LEVEL